tomas-hanicinec/Enigma/README.md

 ## Note on plugboard and UKW-D configuration

-**Plugboards** are configured by a string containing pairs of uppercase letters.
-Each pair represents one plug, so there is maximum of 13 pairs in a valid configuration (no letter can be plugged twice and no letter connects to itself).
+**Plugboards** are configured by a string containing pairs of uppercase letters, for example `AB CD EF GH`.
+Each pair represents one plug, so there is a maximum of 13 pairs in a valid configuration (no letter can be plugged twice and no letter can be plugged to itself).
 Partial configurations are allowed (not all plugs connected).

 **UKW-D reflectors** are configured similarly by pairs of connected uppercase letters.
-There are a few differences though due to how these reflectors functioned in real life:
+There are a few differences though due to how these reflectors worked in real life:
-* Letters Y and J were always hardwired together, so it is not possible to use these letters in any explicit configuration
+* Letters Y and J were always hardwired together, so it is not possible to use these letters in any pair
-* Partial configurations are not allowed, all letters (except Y and J) must be explicitly connected
+* Partial configurations are not allowed, all letters (except Y and J) must be present in a valid configuration
-* UKW-D configuration is therefore always a string of 12 uppercase letter pairs with no letters repeating
+* Valid UKW-D configuration is therefore always a string of 12 uppercase letter pairs with no letters repeating and Y and J missing